MetPX/sarracenia/doc/Install.rst

 On fedora 28::

+  sudo dnf install python3-amqplib sudo dnf install python3-appdirs sudo dnf install python3-watchdog sudo dnf install python3-netifaces sudo dnf install python3-humanize sudo dnf install python3-psutil sudo dnf install python3-paramiko   # adds SFTP support.

   python3 setup.py bdist_rpm
   sudo rpm -i dist/*.noarch.rpm

-installs only the python module. no man pages or other documentation.
+The RPM´s built do not include dependency information, so these must be manually installed with dnf.
+This procedured installs only the python application (not the C one.) no man pages or other documentation are installed.

 PIP